ningchencontact/azure-docs.zh-tw/articles/iot-hub/tutorial-routing.md

     --account-key $storageAccountKey \
     --public-access off

+# The Service Bus namespace must be globally unique, so add a random number to the end.
+sbNameSpace=ContosoSBNamespace$RANDOM
+echo "Service Bus namespace = " $sbNameSpace

 # Create the Service Bus namespace.
 az servicebus namespace create --resource-group $resourceGroup \
     --name $sbNameSpace \
     --location $location

+# The Service Bus queue name must be globally unique, so add a random number to the end.
+sbQueueName=ContosoSBQueue$RANDOM
+echo "Service Bus queue name = " $sbQueueName

 # Create the Service Bus queue to be used as a routing destination.
 az servicebus queue create --name $sbQueueName \
     --namespace-name $sbNameSpace \